jpnws/multiplex/README.md

 # Multiplex

-This project is based on Luca Palmieri's book "Zero to Production in Rust".
+This project is based on Luca Palmieri's book [Zero to Production in Rust](https://www.zero2prod.com/).
 The source code in this repository contains minor modifications, mostly related to naming and overall code aesthetics.
-The original code, serving as the basis for this project, was sourced from "Zero to Production in Rust" and corresponds to the code available in [Luca Palmieri's GitHub Repository](https://github.com/LukeMathWalker).
+The original code, serving as the basis for this project, was sourced from [Zero to Production in Rust](https://www.zero2prod.com/) and corresponds to the code available in [Luca Palmieri's GitHub Repository](https://github.com/LukeMathWalker).

 Modifications to the original code include: